prithvirajbaral/pdf-merger/README.md

 # HTML PDF Merger

-This project merges multiple HTML files into a single PDF document using Node.js, Express, `pdf-merger-js`, and `multer`.
+This project merges multiple PDF files into a single PDF document using Node.js, Express, `pdf-merger-js`, and `multer`.

 ## Features
-- Merge multiple HTML files into one PDF
+- Merge multiple PDF files into one PDF
 - Simple and easy to use
-- Upload HTML files through a web interface
+- Upload PDF files through a web interface

 ## Installation